Ada-Developers-Academy/cs-fun-mock-interviews/01/mock-interview-1-submission.md

 * points: 1
 ##### !question

 Please enter a link to the Replit you used to complete your interview.
+This mock interview problem must be from the list of Ada approved questions.

 ##### !end-question
 ##### !answer

-/.*/
+/\w*replit\.com\w*/

 ##### !end-answer
 ### !end-challenge